 This pulled pork recipe is an oven barbecued pork roast, shredded then heated with barbecue sauce, onions, and seasonings.
-A great dish for a party or big meal, or freeze the pulled pork in batches.
-Keep it warm in the slow cooker for a party.Continue to 5 of 12 below.
+It's a great dish for a party or big meal, or freeze the pulled pork in batches.
+Keep it warm in the slow cooker for a party and let guests serve themselves.

 You'll enjoy the spicy chipotle flavor in this pulled pork barbecue.
 It's a very simple recipe cooked in the slow cooker.

 08 of 14